 For an in-depth walkthrough of how JSON arrays are deconstructed in Stitch, as well as what arrays are in the first place, check out the Handling of Nested Data Structures & Row Count Impact guide.

 To find out more about your SaaS integrations’ data structure and replication methods, we recommend checking out our extensive SaaS integration docs.
 Every SaaS integration has detailed info about the tables Stitch will replicate and the methods used to do so.

-To keep your row count down and your data warehouse tidy, you can also unsync any tables you don’t need.
+To keep your row count down and your destination tidy, you can also de-select any tables or columns you don’t need.